“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “I’d be interested in that information as well,” said Starfleet’s Commander-in-Chief.

-“Messenger’s away team had it partially correct in their initial summation, Admiral,” Alok said with a glance at DeLuca and Jaarid.
+“Messenger’s away team had it partially correct in their initial summation, Admiral,” Alok said with a glance at Murphy and Jaarid.
 “Their primary goal was the wormhole, so that they could get to the Gamma Quadrant and destroy the Founders.”

 “Destroy the Founders?
 What was their reasoning, Mr. Alok?” queried the Roylan admiral seated between the two Humans.
 This was the first time since the briefing had started that Tattok had spoken.